ZijneDwaasheid/Zoo-foodmanger/README.md

 Boot your microservices-enabled system using docker-compose.

     cd /path/to/zoo-project
-    docker-compose up
+    docker-compose up -d --build

-You can shut down using `docker-compose stop` and remove everything using `docker-compose rm`.
+You can shut down using `docker-compose down`.